eclipse-theia/theia-website/src/docs/user_ai.md

 - **Agent Mode**: Writes the skill file directly to disk

 **Note**: To use the CreateSkill agent, you need to add `.prompts/skills` to the list of skill directories in your configuration.
 This allows the agent to save newly created skills to your project's local skills directory.

+## Skills and Slash Commands View

+The **Skills** tab in the [AI Configuration View](#ai-configuration) provides an overview of two related concepts in a single place.

+The upper **Skills** section lists all discovered skills with their name, description, and file location.
+Clicking **Open** opens the corresponding `SKILL.md` file directly in the editor so you can inspect or modify its content.

+The lower **Slash Commands** section lists all registered slash commands available in the chat.
+Each row shows the command name (prefixed with `/`), its description, and the agents it is scoped to.
+Commands scoped to specific agents display the agent names as small chips; commands available to all agents are labelled *All agents*.
+This makes it easy to see at a glance which commands exist and where they can be used, without having to search through prompt template files.

 ## MCP Integration